Integrations

 How to manage contracts in SharePoint and Juro

-By setting up an integration with SharePoint, Juro users can push signed contracts into SharePoint automatically to create a contract repository within the system.
+By setting up an API integration with SharePoint, Juro users can push signed contracts into SharePoint automatically to create a contract repository within the system.

 With this integration, legal and business teams no longer need to save contracts as PDFs and upload them manually into SharePoint.
 Instead, the integration uploads them from Juro into SharePoint automatically, which saves precious time and resources for lean legal teams in fast-growing companies.